TNTurnerLab/Hare/README.md

 #### Tychele N. Turner, Ph.D., Lab

 Hare is a *de novo* variant caller leveraging the power of Parabricks GPU accelerated variant calling.
-This is an updated version of the [workflow described in Ng et al. 2022.](https://doi.org/10.1002/humu.24455)  The original code of the workflow can be [found here.](https://github.com/TNTurnerLab/GPU_accelerated_de_novo_workflow)  This version has been tested with the output from Parabricks v.3.0.0, as well as, the now free version of [Parabricks v4.0.0.0-1](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html).
-You can find dependancies and instructions on how to run Parabricks [here.](https://docs.nvidia.com/clara/parabricks/4.0.0/GettingStarted.html)
+This is an updated version of the [workflow described in Ng et al. 2022.](https://doi.org/10.1002/humu.24455)  The original code of the workflow can be [found here.](https://github.com/TNTurnerLab/GPU_accelerated_de_novo_workflow)  This version has been tested with the output from Parabricks v.3.0.0, as well as the free version of [Parabricks v4.0.0.0-1](https://docs.nvidia.com/clara/parabricks/4.0.0/index.html).
+You can find dependencies and instructions on how to run Parabricks [here.](https://docs.nvidia.com/clara/parabricks/4.0.0/GettingStarted.html)

 # How to Run
 ## Input